 If you are (or someone you are with is) in immediate danger or feel unsafe, call 9‑1‑1.

 It is a student’s right to report any situation to law enforcement.
 In non-emergency situations, if the incident occurred on campus, contact the University of Oregon Police Department at 541‑346‑2919.
 If the incident occurred off-campus in Eugene, call 541‑682‑5111.
 If the incident occurred in Springfield, call 541‑726‑2536.
 Students who are not sure who to contact, or who would like help in making a report should call the UO SAFE hotline at 541‑346‑7233 (SAFE).
 Students over the age of 18 have the right to choose whether or not they want to file a formal police report and press criminal charges.
-Staff from Crisis Intervention and Sexual Assault Support Services in the Office of the Dean of Students can accompany any student to meet with law enforcement, if a student requests.
+Staff from the Care and Advocacy Program in the Office of the Dean of Students can accompany any student to meet with law enforcement, if a student requests.

-Survivors of sexual assault can go to a local emergency room or the University Health Center where they can receive a free exam from a specially trained nurse to collect evidence to preserve in case the student wishes to pursue criminal action.
+Survivors of sexual assault can go to a local emergency room or University Health Services where they can receive a free exam from a specially trained nurse to collect evidence to preserve in case the student wishes to pursue criminal action.

 University of Oregon Police Department

 The University of Oregon Police Department provides 24-hour services to protect the safety of the University of Oregon campus community and is part of the integrated campus response to issues of sexual harassment.

 Information provided to UOPD will be shared with staff in the Office of Investigations and Civil Rights Compliance and the Office of the Dean of Students so that support and accommodations can be provided to the survivor, and so that necessary steps can be taken by the institution to help protect the survivor and the campus community.